 - In the last 12 months, did you have any laboratory testing completed?

-The insurance carrier will be curious to review your most recent lab tests.
+The insurance carrier will want to know your most recent lab test results.

 They will be looking specifically at your Erythrocyte Sedimentation Rate (ESR) or, as it is more commonly known, the “Sed Rate”.
 As you might know, the ESR shows the amount of inflammation occurring in your body.